Integral topological Hochschild homology of connective complex K-theory: Bockstein Spectral Sequences

 for any positive integers $m,e$. \item If $m$ is a multiple of $p^k$ for some $k\geq 0$, then we have

-\end{enumerate} \end{lemma} \begin{proof} (1) follows from the fact that $\val_p\binom mk$ is equal to the number of carries in the $p$-adic addition of $k$ and $m-k$.
-(2) easily follows from (1).
-(3) is a special case of Lucas's theorem. \end{proof}
+\end{enumerate} \end{lemma} \begin{proof} (a) follows from the fact that $\val_p\binom mk$ is equal to the number of carries in the $p$-adic addition of $k$ and $m-k$. (b) follows from (a) since the $k$'th term in the binomial expansion has $p$-adic valuation